-Veterinary surgeons all possess a recognised veterinary degree from one of the six UK veterinary schools or an overseas school that is recognised by the Royal College of Veterinary Surgeons (RCVS) — the UK regulatory body.
+Veterinary surgeons all possess a recognised veterinary degree from one of the seven UK veterinary schools or an overseas school that is recognised by the Royal College of Veterinary Surgeons (RCVS) — the UK regulatory body.

 The degree course is a combination of clinical and practical training with over 40 weeks spent working either in veterinary practices, farms and other animal establishments, laboratories and abattoirs.